First things first: What is subject / verb agreement?

 subject / verb agreement mistakes rather than automatically dismiss them as “things students shouldn’t be saying at that level.”

 The thing that strikes me most about subject / verb agreement mistakes is how ubiquitous they seem to be.
 To many teachers’ despair, a sentence like “My brother study English”, which we would expect – and welcome – from an A1 student, typically persists way beyond that, into A2, B1 and possibly B2+, depending on the learner and on the circumstances.
 Why does that happen?
 A number of studies have shown that students acquire L2 morphemes in a fairly predictable fashion, regardless of language background, age and – here’s the bombshell – what they learn in class.
 It so happens that the third person S is internalized relatively late – after ing, auxiliary be, articles and irregular past forms.
-No amount of awareness raising, drilling and correcting seems to significantly alter this sequence.
-So where do we stand on this?
-It is our job, after all, to help students speak more accurately, isn’t it?
-Bear with me for a few more lines.
+No amount of awareness raising, drilling and corrective feedback seems to significantly alter this sequence.
+But things are more complicated than they might appear.